CascadingCascade/Cassidy-Guides/Do-It-Yourself NFA regex.md

             // it can be refilled
             nfa->CSCount--;

-            // Iterate through rules of this state for (int j = 0; j < pState->ruleCount; ++j) {
+            // Iterates through rules of this state for (int j = 0; j < pState->ruleCount; ++j) {
                 const struct transRule *pRule = pState->rules[j];